Portfolio managed by Daisy Winner

 Just like the strategies used to ensure the trust of facts over fiction, insights gleaned from research need to be shared in ways that are actually useful and are relevant to a variety of contexts.
 HGHI is focused on translating research into action.
 This is particularly important for those who bear the burden of confronting misinformation first-hand, like healthcare providers with misinformed patients,

 As the real life consequences of misinformation become more and more visible, interventions are critically needed to help steer people toward sharing and believing accurate information over conspiracies and myths.
-More than just a research institute, HGHI solutions to better amplify accurate and legitimate information, find strategies to increase trust in accurate information, and design approaches to help shift our systems, actions, and institutions to create conditions that disrupt the flow of misinformation.
+More than just a research institute, HGHI solutions aim to amplify accurate and legitimate information, find strategies to increase trust in accurate information, and design approaches to help shift our systems, actions, and institutions to create conditions that disrupt the flow of misinformation.